honeycombio/refinery/config.md

 - Example: `localhost:6379`
 - Environment variable: `REFINERY_REDIS_HOST`

+### `ClusterHosts`

+ClusterHosts is a list of host and port pairs for the instances in a Redis Cluster, used for managing peer cluster membership.

+This configuration enables Refinery to connect to a Redis deployment setup in Cluster Mode.
+Each entry in the list should follow the format `host:port`.
+If `ClusterHosts` is specified, the `Host` setting will be ignored.

+- Not eligible for live reload.
+- Type: `stringarray`
+- Example: `- localhost:6379`

 ### `Username`

 Username is the username used to connect to Redis for peer cluster membership management.
+Setting this value via a command line flag may expose credentials - it is recommended to use the env var or a configuration file.

 Many Redis installations do not use this field.